Rosehill Cemetery: Chicago light artillery monument

 Erected to the memory of "Company A", Chicago Light Artillery, the Chicago Light artillery monument was dedicated on May 31, 1874.
 It was created by sculptor, Leonard Volk, and was constructed of solid sandstone and consists of a draped field gun on a solid hexagonal base, bearing the names of the members of "A" company.
-The militry unit, formed by Captain James Smith, was the first in Chicago to take part in the Civil War, mustering on April 21, 1861.
+The military unit, formed by Captain James Smith, was the first in Chicago to take part in the Civil War, mustering on April 21, 1861.
 In Smith's will, he made a $2000 bequest for the purpose of building and installing the monument at Rosehill cemetery.